JohnCGriffin/yogofn/README.md

 Not suprisingly, reflection slows down standard Go about 200 times.
 Using Go's type switch, a few optimizations were placed into Map/Filter/Reduce for common data types float64, int, and string.
-They run at normal speed.
-There are no optimizations for Every or Any because I cannot think of a use case for the simple types.
-Float32 optimizations will likely be added later for use within GopherJS.
+Those operations are implemented as normal typed Go loops.